 2020 has seen a turbulent beginning.
 The resilience of global markets has been tested to an extent not known in recent history, challenging all sectors of the economy in a variety of different ways.
 Most of us have needed to work from home whilst under lockdown, challenging us to find alternate ways of working - but also allowing us to contemplate our traditional way of doing things.
-With all that’s going on, who can we see has been one of the least affected, and what can we learn?
+With all that’s going on, who can we see has been one of the least affected, and lessons can be learnt when it comes to End User Computing?

 The answer might not be what you expect – the Aerospace and Defence sector.
 An emphasis on design focusing on security, scalability and stability has largely left business and corporate systems unimpacted.
 An EUC (End User Computing) policy created to make devices useable in hostile environments, away from central technology infrastructure, ensures services typically run unimpeded 24/7.